Switch to desktop mode for a better experience.

 The Unemployment Rate is one of the most widely recognized and closely monitored economic indicators.
 It expresses the percentage of the labour force that is jobless yet actively looking for employment.
 Understanding the unemployment rate is crucial for assessing the overall health of an economy, shaping public policy, and guiding investment decisions.
 In this article, we’ll explore the unemployment rate, how it is calculated, and why it is such an important indicator.
 It is calculated using the following formula: Unemployment Rate=(Number of Unemployed Individuals / Labor Force)*100

 All data, visualizations, and code generated by 360 Analytika are fully open access.
-This means you are free to use, distribute, and reproduce these materials in any medium, as long as proper credit is given to the source and authors.
+You are free to use, distribute, and reproduce these materials in any medium, provided proper credit is given to the source and authors.
+We kindly request that you include a backlink to our website/article, when using these materials.

 Citation